MasterChef Australia: Marco Pierre White

-Following comments made by judge Matt Preston about Marco Pierre White's son's admitted $500,000 splurge of his father's money on drugs and prostitution, White stopped making guest appearances on MasterChef Australia after the 8th season and joined the rival programme Hell's Kitchen Australia.
+Following comments made by judge Matt Preston about Marco Pierre White's son's admitted $500,000 splurge of his father's money on drugs and prostitution, White stopped making guest appearances on MasterChef Australia after the eighth series and joined the rival programme Hell's Kitchen Australia.
 In 2016, whilst on The Kyle and Jackie O Show, Preston was asked about Marco Jr.'s time on Big Brother UK, which included his alleged on–air sex and the above admission to purchasing illicit drugs and sex workers.
 Preston said "I think it is that terrible thing when you have kids that go off the rails... the drugs might be a little bit of a worry".
 This sparked a series of profanity–filled social media attacks by Marco Jr. which he has since apologised for.
-The senior White later said of Preston that "I will never forgive that man... with my hand on my mother’s grave I will get that man".
-White eventually returned to the program in season 14, after Preston had left the show.
+The senior White later said of Preston that "I will never forgive that man... with my hand on my mother's grave I will get that man".
+White eventually returned to the program in series 14, after Preston had left the show.

 International syndication

-The network in bold also broadcast their own version of MasterChef.
+The networks in bold also broadcast their own version of MasterChef.